ELEVATER: A Benchmark and Toolkit for Evaluating Language-Augmented Visual Models: Toolkits

-\item \textit{Language-initialized Adaptation.} We argue that the above issue is caused by the fact that the full capacity of language-augmented visual models is not leveraged.
+\item \textit{Language-initialized Adaptation.} We argue that the full capacity of language-augmented visual models is not leveraged in~\cite{radford2021learning}.
 The power of pre-trained language encoder and text inputs must play a vital role in model adaptation.
-Hence, we propose two language-initialized adaption methods, each of which is ensured as a fair comparison variant for language-augmented and language-free models, respectively. $(i)$ {\it Separate-Head.} For the linear head $\Wmat \in \R^{P \times K}$ added on the projection space, we initialize $\Wmat$ with $\Vmat$ (bias terms are initialized as zeros), shown in Figure~\ref{fig:adaptation} (d).
-In this way, the visual and text heads are separated. $(ii)$ {\it Merge-Head.} To fairly compare with the language-free model adaptation, the linear head should directly be added on the backbone (before the projection layer) to ensure that the same number of trainable parameters are updated.
-Therefore, we propose to initialize $\Wmat \in \R^{D \times K}$ in this case with the multiplication result of two linear matrices $\Wmat_v\Vmat$, shown in Figure~\ref{fig:adaptation} (e).
+Hence, we propose two language-initialized adaption methods, each of which is ensured as a fair comparison variant for language-augmented and language-free models, respectively. $(i)$ {\it Two-Projection.} For the linear head $\Wmat \in \R^{P \times K}$ added on the projection space, we initialize $\Wmat$ with $\Vmat$ (bias terms are initialized as zeros), as shown in Figure~\ref{fig:adaptation} (d).
+In this way, the visual and text heads are separated.
+Note that the language-initialized Two-Projection scheme is also basically equivalent to Figure~\ref{fig:adaptation} (b) in zero-shot settings.
+Please see Appendix Section \ref{sec:gap_clip_ce} for discussions. $(ii)$ {\it One-Projection.} To fairly compare with language-free model adaptation in Figure~\ref{fig:adaptation} (a), one linear projection head should directly be added on the backbone (before the visual projection) to ensure that the same number of trainable parameters are updated.
+Therefore, we propose to initialize $\Wmat_m \in \R^{D \times K}$ in this case with the multiplication result of two linear matrices $\Wmat_v\Vmat$, as shown in Figure~\ref{fig:adaptation} (e).

 \end{itemize}